A framework for effective coaching

 - Encourage honest self reflection.

-barriers or limitations preventing progress.
+- Identify any barriers or limitations preventing progress.

 - Explore past experiences and lessons learned.

-skills, resources, and support systems.
+- Assess existing skills, resources, and support systems.

 Key Questions: